 The Department of Children, Youth, and Families (DCYF) is committed to the goals of supporting children, youth and families in achieving better outcomes in the areas of resilience, education, and health.
 These outcome goals are essential to our agency’s work — they will guide what we do and the decisions we make every day.

-After months of cross-agency work, including input from hundreds of internal and external stakeholders around the state, we have developed nine population-level outcome goals for DCYF related to the resilience, education, and health of children, youth, and families.
+After months of cross-agency work in 2018, including input from hundreds of internal and external stakeholders around the state, we have developed nine population-level outcome goals for DCYF related to the resilience, education, and health of children, youth, and families.
 The following is the “working version” of our proposed goal areas and measures.

 |Category||Outcome Goal Area|